 Sharon Wheatley is both a Broadway actress and writer.
 She has a nationally published memoir ‘Til the Fat Girl Sings (Adams Media).

-Sharon is currently appearing as Diane in the new rock musical COME FROM AWAY at The La Jolla Playhouse.
+Sharon is recently appeared to sold out crowds as Diane in the critically acclaimed new rock musical COME FROM AWAY at The La Jolla Playhouse.
+She is proud to reprise her role this fall at The Seattle Rep. For more information go here.

 Book, music and lyrics by Irene Sankoff and David Hein